etraveli/refactoring-java/CHANGELIST.md

     - Changes
         - Make the entity classes record classes
         - Add Java doc comments to the entity classes
+        - Move the entity classes to a separate entity package
     - Reasoning
         - Record classes are a new feature in Java 16.
 They are a concise way to define classes.
 They are immutable and provide a compact way to define data classes.